oslokommune/okctl/userdocs/src/getting-started/upgrading.md

 ?
 This will upgrade your okctl cluster, are you sure you want to continue?
 Yes

---- Running upgrade: okctl-upgrade_0.0.66 ---
+--- Running upgrade: okctl-upgrade_0.0.50 ---
 Upgrading ArgoCD
 Upgrading ArgoCD complete!
---- Running upgrade: okctl-upgrade_0.0.67 ---
+--- Running upgrade: okctl-upgrade_0.0.51 ---
 Upgrading Some Other Component
 Upgrading Some Other Component complete!

 Upgrade complete!
 Cluster version is now 0.0.70.
 Remember to commit and push changes with git.
 ```

 ## Questions and answers

 **Is there any way of knowing more in detail what okctl upgrade will do?**

-Yes, go to https://github.com/oslokommune/okctl-upgrade/releases and read about each upgrade.
+Yes, go to the [upgrade release page](https://github.com/oslokommune/okctl-upgrade/releases) and read about each
+upgrade.

+Also, as you can see from the example output above, upgrades are being simulated before actually applied.

 **Can I downgrade after upgrading?**